Are you new to PCB design? Do you still rely on a producer for assembling and fabrication? Then, you may be new to the term—wave soldering.

 What Makes Wave Soldering Unique?

 It’s a process that occurs in a protective gas atmosphere.
-And this happens because nitrogen is present.
+This happens because nitrogen is present.
 Plus, nitrogen helps to avoid solder defects to no small extent.

 The wave soldering method is quite useful for volume production.
 But it has some drawbacks.
 First off, its operating costs are high.
 Also, it consumes a high amount of flux.
 And it consumes a lot of electricity.